KeigoAlexTanaka/react_express_boilerplate/README.md

 export default App;
 ```
-and now you’re ready to move on!
+You’re ready to move on!

 ### Resources